StarstuffRobotics/StarScout/README.md

 ---

 ## Plans for the future
 Currently the StarScout app is for FRC #9403 use only.
-However, the developer of the app (MacPhearson Strassberg) would like to publish the app in future seasons and make it fully open-source to benefit the wider FRC community and empower teams across the globe to enhance their scouting and strategic planning capabilities.
+However, Starstuff's Scouting Lead would like to publish the app in future seasons and make it fully open-source to benefit the wider FRC community and empower teams across the globe to enhance their scouting and strategic planning capabilities.